Verilator Visual Simulator Architecture

 1. Computes the ray direction based on player angle and current column index using precomputed sine/cosine lookup tables.

-2. Performs DDA ray marching through the 2D map grid using fixed-point increments.
+2. Performs DDA ray-marching through the 2D map grid using fixed-point increments.

 3. Detects wall intersections by checking map cells until a non-zero value is found.